sinaptia/ruby_llm-evals/README.md

 * Temperature: optional, controls randomness (0.0 to 1.0).
 Lower values make output more focused and deterministic.
 * Params: optional, additional provider-specific parameters as JSON (e.g., `{"max_tokens": 1000}`).
 * Tools: optional, array of tool class names that the LLM can use (e.g., `["Weather", "Calculator"]`).
 See how tools are defined in [RubyLLM](https://rubyllm.com/tools/).
+* Schema: optional, a Ruby class name (e.g., `User`) to structure the LLM's response, or use "other" to provide a custom JSON schema in the Schema Other field.
+See [RubyLLM structured output](https://rubyllm.com/structured-output/).

 Both the instructions and the message template can contain variables that will be replaced at runtime.
 To add variables, enclose them with braces.
 Eg: `{{name}}`.